Agent swarms: cooperation and coordination under stringent communications constraint: Continuum communications

 \subsection{Communication tactics: payoffs and penalties}

 If we make a simple assumption that risk to an agent is simply proportional to the message volume it sends, any agent $a$ will wish to minimise its totalled $\sum_j{\Trate}^a_j$ rates of data transmission.
 Clearly, therefore, it might want to set ${\Trate}^a_b = 0$ if it can reliably infer that ${\Elink}_{ab}$ is already small, since this is an inefficient link and probably not worth maintaining.
 This optimization would be especially valuable if (e.g.) $a$ might instead communicate with $b$ via efficient links through some intermediate agent $c$.
 However, a low rate of incoming information ${\inforate}^a_b$ could be due to any of three factors: (i) a low link efficiency ${\Elink}_{ba}$, (ii) a sending agent with inaccurate beliefs ${\Aknow}^b_a$, or (iii) a sending agent which has chosen a low transmission rate ${\Trate}^b_a$.

-Of course, if each agent $a$ has an estimate of ${\Akmin}$ and $\gamma$, and is assumed to actually know the values of its set of ${\Aknow}^a_j$, it could fix an $\alpha^a_j$, wait for steady state, assume symmetric behaviour, and then attempt to estimate the ${\Elink}_{ja}$ for each $j$.
+Of course, \emph{if} each agent $a$ has an estimate of ${\Akmin}$ and $\gamma$, and is assumed to actually be aware of the values of its set of ${\Aknow}^a_j$, it could fix an $\alpha^a_j$, wait for steady state, assume symmetric behaviour, and then attempt to estimate the ${\Elink}_{ja}$ for each $j$.
 Given this, it could customise its ${\Trate}^a_b$ accordingly, although the assumption of symmetry -- i.e. that the other agent(s) will be doing exactly the same thing, and at the same time -- is a very aggressive one.

-For example, for an ER network in the limit where there is a large connected component, i.e. where the probability of a (${\Elink}=1$) link between any two agents is $p = \log(N)/N$, a $1-p$ proportion of links might be pruned by such a process.
+For example, for an ER network \cite{Coscia-NetworkAtlas} in the limit where there is a large connected component, i.e. where the probability of an (${\Elink}=1$) link between any two agents is $p = \log(N)/N$, a $1-p$ proportion of links might be pruned by such a process.
 Then, assuming that all non-zero (and non-zeroed) transmission rates ${\Trate}^i_j$ have some constant value ${\Trate}_{\textup{c}}$, we see that the swarm risk rate likewise drops, i.e. from proportional to ${\Trate}_{\textup{c}} N(N-1)^2$ to proportional to ${\Trate}_{\textup{c}} N \log(N)$.
 However, coordinating all the agents -- and remember they may all have very different and possibly changing beliefs -- so that they all prune the available links down to compatible subsets will be a tricky problem, especially in this limited-communication regime.